raboof/akka-logging-convertor/README.md

 It auto-detects the input format and determines the desired output format based on the file extension:

-    sbt run 'in1.txt in2.txt out.json'
+    sbt "run in1.txt in2.txt out.json"

-    sbt run 'in1.txt in2.txt out.shiviz'
+    sbt "run in1.txt in2.txt out.shiviz"

 ## Kibana